miranda-liu/SureStartResponses/README.md

     -Problem: predict potential wildfire locations across the U.S. based on precipitation, air temperatures, land surface temperatures, and heat wave dates
     -Datasets: https://wonder.cdc.gov/controller/datarequest/D104;jsessionid=2E289443248F94E5F580EC2080EB, https://wonder.cdc.gov/nasa-nldas.html, https://wonder.cdc.gov/nasa-lst.html, https://wonder.cdc.gov/nasa-precipitation.html
     -Approach/algorithm: Long Short Term Memory Network (LSTM) because I saw that they can retain info over time, which means that it is able to recall older info to make better predictions.

+2/12/21: Action item will be posted to the projects repo

+2/13/21-2/14/21: catch-up days

+2/15/21: Action item will be posted to the projects repo

+2/16/21:
+    1. How do you think Machine Learning or AI concepts were utilized in the design of this game?
+        The game used the applicants' CVs and the selected company's (I chose Google) as data to train an ML algorithm, which learned from the way I chose to accept or reject people.
+Apparently I had a tendency to choose more "orange" people, so the algorithm learned to favor them as well.
+The orange people also tended to be more qualified when I was choosing, so it unintentionally became biased.
+    2. Can you give a real-world example of a biased machine learning model, and share your ideas on how you make this model more fair, inclusive, and equitable?
+Please reflect on why you selected this specific biased model.
+        I've read some news articles in the past year about how facial recognition machine learning models are often biased, which leads to harsher punishments for the group it's biased against (POC, certain locations, etc).
+I think that to make this model more fair, inclusive, and equitable, the people making it should include cautionary warnings about possible discrimination to make the users aware (model cards?), examining the data collected for training for bias, and paying more attention to the groups with the worst accuracy/performance.